 Another boardwalk favorite that’s new to C.B.P this year is Manco & Manco Pizza.
 The popular pizza joint made a name for itself in Ocean City and Somers Point, New Jersey.
 A shore tradition since 1956, Manco & Manco has hopped across the bridge to bring its famous thin crust pizza to Ashburn Alley.

-There are also plenty of healthy options such as the new Vegan Cauliflower Cheesesteak at Harry the K’s (a late beloved announcer) Broadcast Bar and Grill.
-And, there is a gluten-free dedicated stand.
-A fan favorite are special nights deemed Hatfield Dollar Dog night —-as the name suggests, hot dogs are only a dollar.
+There are also plenty of healthy options such as the Vegan Cauliflower Cheesesteak at Harry the K’s (a late beloved announcer) Broadcast Bar and Grill.
+A gluten-free dedicated stand is also available.
+A fan favorite are special nights deemed Hatfield Dollar Dog Night — as the name suggests, hot dogs are only a dollar.

 Pro Tip: For special service, download an app and order delivery to your seat without missing a pitch!